What are uterine polyps?

 The most common symptom of uterine polyps is irregular or unpredictable menstrual periods.
 Most women have periods that last four to seven days.
 A woman's period usually occurs every 28 days, but normal menstrual cycles can range from 21 days to 35 days.
 Approximately half of women with uterine polyps have irregular periods.

 Other symptoms include prolonged or excessive menstrual bleeding (menorrhagia), bleeding between periods, and bleeding after menopause or sexual intercourse.
-Uterine polyps are the cause of abnormal bleeding in about 25% of these cases.
+Uterine polyps are the cause of abnormal bleeding in about 25 percent of these cases.

 The inability to become pregnant or carry a pregnancy to term may also be signs that uterine polyps are present.